November 11 – 17, 2018

 In the 20th century, the Argentinian composer Alberto Ginastera put South America on the map in the world of classical music, paving the way for many other South American musicians to follow in his footsteps.
 Today, these musicians continue to inspire audiences around the world.
 He is known to have told young students of music that “Your music must reach beyond the country of your origin.
 Do not confine yourself to boundaries.”
 Inspired by these words, we are determined to spread the unique artistic culture of the Asian provincial city of Chiang Mai to the world, going beyond national borders as well as boundaries of culture and religion.
 Furthermore, we invite internationally acclaimed musicians to hold world-class performances, with the aim putting Chiang Mai on the world stage.
 In 2016, to mark the 100th birthday anniversary of Alberto Ginastera, we held the first Chiang Mai Ginastera International Music Festival.

-Our first event on 2016 was a great success, and now we are organizing the 2nd Chiang Mai Ginastera International Music Festival and Competition occurring on November 12th to the 18th of 2017.
+Our first event on 2016 and the second event on 2017 were both great successes.
+We’ve now organized the third Chiang Mai Ginastera International Music Festival and Competition occurring November 11 to 17, 2018.

 At the international competition, musicians will be competing not over technical skill, but for their ability to inspire and attract the audience into wanting to see future performances.
 We have made it our mission to discover such new talent, specifically young musicians from Southeast Asia, and support them on their path to reaching the world stage.